 Many entrepreneurs believe they have to choose between paid search vs organic search.
 Yet few consider if they should invest in both PPC (paid search) and SEO (organic search).
 Not only is this a big mistake, but it’s also a way to leave money on the table.

 On average, Google handles around 3.5 billion searches per day, and over 90% of online experiences start with a search engine.
 So, if you want to attract a steady stream of new clients, your business needs to be displayed at the top of the results.

 And while we can all agree on that, many small business owners are confused about whether they need a strategy for organic search or paid search, or even strategies for both.

-After coaching clients for years, we believe it’s not a matter of paid search vs organic search strategies but having a marketing plan that includes both channels.
+After working with and coaching clients for years, we believe it’s not a matter of paid search vs organic search strategies but having a marketing plan that includes both channels.

 What does organic search mean?

 When you type a query into Google or Bing, they display a set of results.
 The top few are usually adverts, which we’ll come to later.
 Following the adverts are 8 to 10 results selected by the search engine as the best answer to the search query.

 We can optimize pages, blog posts, and products on an ecommerce store to display higher up these results.
 We call this process SEO.

 Depending on the query, you might see some additional information before the organic results.
 Known as Knowledge panels, they show information about people, places, organizations, and things.

 Knowledge panels are part of organic search.
 So, we can optimize our page for them.

 How much does it cost?

 SEO isn’t a dark art or expensive.
 But it does require a specific skill set.
 And like other skills, if you’re willing to learn, you can develop them for yourself.

 Getting your business’s website SEO optimized takes time, so there’s a cost involved.
 Search engines also require time to find new or updated pages and show them in the results.

 Does it work?